 Advantage: It's easy.
 Students and faculty only need to enter an SID or EID to log in, once they follow the link.

 Disadvantage: It's just a link on a page.

 - Use a screenshot of the video and link it to the video Segment or Title URL.
 Open outside of Canvas.
-This has the look of an embedded video, and it works in Canvas.

 - Take a screenshot, use snipping tool, or use another screen capture tool to take a picture of the video.
 Save it to your computer files.